 Everyone seems quiet this evening during and after dinner.
 Wine and steaks (plus an amazing dessert) are the exclamation point to a phenomenal day.

 This morning we have crab benedict for breakfast.
 It’s the Captain’s favorite.
-After getting underway around 8:00 am, we have a short journey to Red Bluff Bay, where we'll view dozens of waterfalls.
-Red Bluff Bay features a high ridge on the eastern coast of Baranof Island.
+After getting underway around 8:00 am, we have a short journey as we pass by Red Bluff Bay, which features a high ridge on the eastern coast of Baranof Island.
 The cliffs are brownish-red in color, due to presence of heavy metals, including iron, chromium and magnesium.

-Around noon, we all reluctantly return from paddling and hiking, and board the Glacier Bear.
+As we glide by Red Bluff, we stop to view a pod of Humpback whales and marvel at their playful antics.
+Time passes so quickly when we're in the company of these playful giants, and suddenly it's lunch time.
 OK, who’s ready for a Halibut sandwich on a brioche bun?
 And an enticing salad of watermelon, fresh basil and feta cheese?

 Soon we’re underway.
 This evening’s destination is Pybus Bay.
-We depart Red Bluff Bay and cross Chatham Straight, continuing east through Frederick Sound.
+We cross Chatham Straight, continuing east through Frederick Sound.
 We pass by Murder Cove and beautiful Chapin Bay, along the southern shore of Admiralty Island.
 Small pods of transient orcas are seen along the way, showing us their large dorsal fins as they pass by.
 We can smell their fishy breath as they surface, spouting through their blowholes.